-However, these purported strengths of the normative focus area also contribute to its weaknesses.
-Beyond a baseline accordance with international law, initiatives often fail to answer this question: What international law?
-If AI is already sufficiently regulated by international law, there needs to be clarity as to how its aspects are practically reasserted, reapplied, extended or clarified in the context of military AI (Maas and Villalobos 2023, 8; Vestner 2022).
+Accordance with international law is consistently, and often prominently, included as a key normative focus area by interstate initiatives for governing AI within and outside of the military domain.
+Notably, six initiatives focusing on military AI refer to international law either in the first or second already sufficiently regulated by international law, there needs to be clarity as to how its aspects are practically reasserted, reapplied, extended or clarified in the context of military AI (Maas and Villalobos 2023, 8; Vestner 2022).
 Existing initiatives do not consistently specify what kind of international law bodies, treaties or principles are relevant.
 Some initiatives only broadly refer to international humanitarian and human rights law, with the latter only appearing next to the former.
-Treaties such as the The Hague Conventions and the Geneva Convention, and potentially relevant corresponding articles such as article 36 of the Additional Protocol I of the latter,15 are typically not mentioned.
+Treaties such as the The Hague Conventions and the Geneva Convention, and potentially relevant corresponding articles such as article 36 of the Additional Protocol I of the latter, 15 are typically not mentioned.
 And, while presumably existing principles of international law apply, such as proportionality, precaution, distinction, military necessity and humanity (Hunter Christie et al. 2023, 4), the principles are not omnipresent.16 Arguably, states are obligated to make assessments according to these principles as a baseline regardless of the tools used.
 However, there still seems to be a tension that, in many ways, reflects the challenges of international law more broadly.
 The fact that adherence to international law is consistently mentioned as a principle among governance initiatives indicates that states see a utility and need to reiterate that it is relevant to AI.
 While there is consensus that military uses of AI should not be excepted from international law as a whole, there is no agreement as to whether extant international law is sufficient (Tallberg et al. 2023, 11).